webtranslateit/safe/README.markdown

 # webtranslateit-safe

-Simple database and filesystem backups with S3 and Rackspace Cloud Files support (with optional encryption).
+Simple database and filesystem backups with Amazon S3 support (with optional encryption).

 This is a fork of now abandonned [astrails-safe](https://github.com/astrails/safe) that we’ve been using since 2010.
 It is now unmaintained and not compatible with ruby 3.2, so we forked it.